AndrewSiew/RapidPrototypingWorkshop/README.md

 ### How this will work
 - Use Slack to ask questions during the week.
 Ask questions if you feel like you're falling behind.
 - After a workshop ends, check slides of upcoming workshop and do the pre-workshops beforehand.
 We'll make edits throughout the term, but we'll make sure a workshop is done-done a week before so you have time to do pre-workshops.
 - We'll use Google Meet to meet weekly for workshops.
+Meeting time is 7-8pm Friday.
 It'll be about an hour or so.
 - After the workshop, we'll give you a simple quiz with a Google Form.
 - You'll do a simple project over NY break and we'll place you into subteams based on your interests and team availabilities.
 We're still deciding on how you'll present your projects.